- Dr Andrew Neal

 - Research Interests

-- International Security, War on terror, Discourse Theory, Sociological Theory, cultural theory, political theory, UK, Britain, critical theory, critical security studies, securitization, constructivism, Postmodern Governance, poststructuralism, Scotland, Scottish Politics
+- International Security, War on terror, Discourse Theory, Sociological Theory, political theory, UK, Britain, critical theory, critical security studies, securitization, constructivism, poststructuralism, Scotland

 Critical Security Methods: New Frameworks for Analysis.
 Edited by Claudia Aradau, Andrew Neal, Jef Huysmans, and Nadine Voelkner.
 Routledge (Routledge 2014).